How to Boost Sexual Health, Libido and The Benefits

 A HISTORY OF HERBALISM AND SEXUAL HEALTH

 Troubles in the bedroom certainly aren’t a new thing.
-Ancient herbals and texts show not just an extensive history of sexual health problems through humanity’s existence, but also a vast body of work undertaken by herbalists, natural healers, doctors, and more to discover what natural medicines might help the problem.
+Ancient herbals and texts show more than just an extensive history of sexual health problems through humanity’s existence.
+They cover a vast body of work undertaken by healers to discover what natural medicines might help the problem.

 There’s an astounding amount of herbal remedies for sexual health that have come out of Asia and its healing traditions.

-This includes Ayurveda in India, Traditional Chinese Medicine (TCM) in China and beyond, and traditions from other areas including Korea, Japan, and southeast Asia.
+This includes Ayurveda in India, Traditional Chinese Medicine (TCM) in China, and beyond.
+It also includes traditions from other areas of Korea, Japan, and Southeast Asia.

 HOW DO HEALING BOTANICALS BOOST SEXUAL HEALTH?